 “Black Jack Takeda had to drop out at the last minute,” Billie continues.
 “His wife is having a baby.”

 Captain Goblinbeard nods thoughtfully.
-“Be takin’ a note, Miss Bones.
+“Be takin’ a note, Miss Hawkins.
 Mr. Takeda is to be receivin’ his full share o’ the booties and the plunderin’.
 I’ll not be penalising a member o’ me for prioritisin’ the birth o’ his very own child,” he declares.
-“And, also, Miss Bones, do kindly be sendin’ Mrs. Takeda a celebratory fruit basket and me heartfelt congratulations.”
+“And, also, Miss Hawkins, do kindly be sendin’ Mrs. Takeda a celebratory fruit basket and me heartfelt congratulations.”

 “Yes, Captain,” Billie says.

-“Is that bein’ all, Miss Bones?”
+“Is that bein’ all, Miss Hawkins?”
 Captain Goblin asks.

 “Your daughter sent a message Captain,” Billie continues.
 “Would you like the whole thing, or just the summary.”

-“Yarr, the summary will be sufficient for now, Miss Bones,” Captain Goblin says.
+“Yarr, the summary will be sufficient for now, Miss Hawkins,” Captain Goblin says.

 Billie clears her throat and glances down at her summary of the letter from Captain Goblinbeard’s daughter.
 “She hates you and she’s never talking to you again,” she says.